adamhadani/logtools/PYTHON3-README.md

    $v/venvSandBox/bin/python3 setup.py install
 ```

- ### First experiments
+### Configuration

- - configuration:
    - establish a  `~/.logtoolsrc` file, which will used for setting
-     parameters or defaults
+     parameters or defaults.
+There are many fields needed from this configuration,
+	 some of which can be overriden from the command line.
+	 + for doing this, a model can be found in aux/dot_logtoolsrc.sh, which
+	   creates test configuration file(s) for CI in Github's Action system
-   - as configuration files are named in   `~/.logtoolsrc`, create and populate them,
+   - For the following configuration files, named in   `~/.logtoolsrc`, create and populate them,
-     for empty files are OK if there is no blacklist:
+     empty files are acceptable if there is no blacklist:
 ```
 touch bots_hosts.txt         # File designated in ~/.logtoolsrc touch bots_useragents.txt    # File designated in ~/.logtoolsrc
  ```

+### First experiments

  - `filterbots`:
    1. extract log entries corresponding to some ̀sudo` uses. <I>Notice that
    we are using the `-s` flag to define the level of output</I>